 When storing manure, consider how the location may affect daily task efficiency and ensure appropriate environmental stewardship practices.
-Additionally, the storage needs to have a practical approach that is economically feasible.
+Additionally, the storage needs to be economically feasible to build and maintain.

-- Manure storages should be easily and conveniently accessible to the area where most of the manure is produced. - Manure management storage location practices should take labor and environmental stewardship into account. - Environmental stewardship considerations may include distances to any surface water source and wells, distance from property lines, and location as related to neighboring residences. - Labor considerations include time efficiency and equipment needed or used. - Material of the manure storage base should be concrete or asphalt. - Walls are also recommended as well as a small curb on the entrance to keep manure contained and prevent runoff from the pile.
+- Manure storages should be easily and conveniently accessible to the area where most of the manure is produced. - Manure management storage location should take labor and environmental stewardship into account. - Environmental stewardship considerations may include distances to any surface water source and wells, distance from property lines, and location as related to neighboring residences. - o Labor considerations include time efficiency and equipment needed or used. - Material of the manure storage base should be concrete or asphalt. - Plan to keep manure contained and prevent runoff from the pile.
+Consider walls or concrete barriers that can direct water flow and contain runoff